taxicab175/taxicab175-website/proposal.md

 ### Qualitative

-We will evaluate our performance qualitatively by looking watching videos of our agents' performance in the Duckietown simulation (and perhaps in real world).
+We will evaluate our performance qualitatively by watching videos of our agents' performance in the Duckietown simulation (and perhaps in real world).
 We will know our agent is working if it is successfully completing the lane following challenges, i.e. driving along the road in the simulation.
 To visualize the internals of our algorithm, we will plot the average return of the agent after various numbers of environment interactions and training steps, as well as the loss functions of our neural networks.
 In general, loss should converge to zero, while return should increase and stabilize at an asymptote.
-As a stretch, we would evaluate our algorithm on a physical Duckiebot at UCI; as the ultimate moonshot, we would submit our algorithm to the upcoming AIDO and take first place at the competition.
+As a stretch, we could evaluate our algorithm on a physical Duckiebot at UCI, and as the ultimate moonshot, we could submit our algorithm to the upcoming iteration of the AIDO.

 ## Goals